mcembalest/teamBlueConduit/docs/bcs/distance_matrix.md

      - [OSM on AWS](https://registry.opendata.aws/osm/)
      - [Geofabrik data for Michigan](http://download.geofabrik.de/north-america/us/michigan.html): downloaded minimal size to cover area to save space constraints.
      - [Helpful blog walking through resources, may need to adjust swap space](https://datawookie.dev/blog/2017/09/building-a-local-osrm-instance/)

 2. Downloading street distances.
 To limit the number of computations required, we implemented the following algorithmic approach:

+   - Find Haversine distances between each parcel
+   - Set a threshold for neighbors (we choose 0.5 km) and only find distances which have neighbors less than this threshold.
+This dramatically reduces the computation, as under this case the matrix will only have $\sim 2%$ of entries filled.

+It is very costly to compute the actual distance between each parcel since this algorithm scales in $O(n^2)$.
+For Flint, there are roughly 27,000 parcels with a `lead` determination, and thus this matrix will have roughly 675 million entries.
+Even strategies tested to e.g. fill the upper triangular component of the matrix will scale in $O(n^2)$, as this would require 1 entry for the 2-parcel case (assuming the diagonals, or self-distance, is zero), three for the 3-parcel case, and the 4-parcel case will require 6.
+By sparisfying the computation ahead of time, we can dramatically speed up the computation time requried.[^2]

+## Documentation

+###

 [^1]: In mathematical terms, the Haversine distance is calculated by first determining the central angle between points and then using the radius of the Earth to convert to the distance travelled.
+[^2]: We also considered a scaling approach with regard to the size of the EC2 instance used.
+Some resources indicted that OSRM was somewhat parallelized by being written in C++ but we were not able to effectively compute multiple concurrent requests and were able to compute the matrix in 90 minutes with these limits.